-The Los Angeles Basin has a population of approximately 16.5 million, and approximately 7.2 million jobs.
-The Coachella Valley has a population of approximately 443,000, and approximately 12.2 million annual visitors.
-There are currently 130,000 daily trips through the San Gorgonio Pass.
+As of 2019, the Los Angeles Basin has a population of approximately 17.4 million, and approximately 7.7 million jobs.
+The Coachella Valley has a population of approximately 441,000, and approximately 14.1 million annual visitors.
+There are currently 160,000 daily trips through the San Gorgonio Pass.

 The proposed intercity passenger rail service would provide a conveniently scheduled link to the greater metropolitan areas of Southern California for the communities in the fast-growing Coachella Valley and Banning Pass areas.
 It will also provide Los Angeles and Orange County residents' access to the world class Coachella Valley visitor destinations and festivals.
-In addition, it will provide lifeline access on routes not serviced by other means to key destinations such as the Veterans Affairs Medical Center in Loma Linda.